Posted in Hendry County Motorsports Park Rulebook

 - No sharp edges.
 May have rub rails (1 per side only) made of 1” round or square tubing, ends must be capped off at a 45 degree angle.

 - No lowering of roofs.
-The used any roof considered to be a flat roof by a tech official must be mounted level, front to back and left to right.
+The use of any roof considered to be a flat roof by a tech official must be mounted with mo more than 2 inches of rake front to back.
 Fiberglass, steel or aluminum allowed.

 - Must have stock frame to middle of rear end.

 - Rear spoiler 6” X 60” or 5” X 72” permitted.
 Spoiler sides must be same height as spoiler.

 - Must have bars in front of driver.
 Windshield bars must be 6” or less between bars.